 From lack of security, thieves, smuggling, corruption, and various other requirements, you have to take a lot of things into consideration before you rely on a service to good your goods in a safe and timely manner.
 What is more important is that the service you choose should have a good amount of experience and a clear idea of what to do if things go awry when they are shipping the products across the Mexican border.

 The best thing about exploring the opportunities to export to Mexico is knowing you don’t have to go alone.
 If you’re wondering the way to export to Mexico, you’ll possibly need assistance from your in-country allies, including the U.S. Commercial Service office, international trade missions, and chambers of commerce.

-One of the primary places to think about are your local and in-country U.S. Commercial Service offices.
+One of the primary places to think about is your local and in-country U.S. Commercial Service offices.
 The U.S. Commercial Service helps U.S. businesses find Mexican buyers and exports partners.
-They also include representation by an agent, distributor or partner who can provide essential local knowledge and contacts critical for your success.
+They also include representation by an agent, distributor, or partner who can provide essential local knowledge and contacts critical for your success.

 Chambers of commerce could also be how to assist you when exporting to Mexico.
 The United States-Mexico Chamber of Commerce is the leading binational business organization working to build mutually beneficial trade and investment relationships in the Americas.

-WHAT DOCUMENTS NEEDS TO BE DECLARED ALONG WITH YOUR MERCHANDISE AT MEXICAN CUSTOMS
+WHAT DOCUMENTS NEED TO BE DECLARED ALONG WITH YOUR MERCHANDISE AT MEXICAN CUSTOMS